akoken/akoken/README.md

 ### Hey there 👋

-* 🚀 I always make things faster
+* 🚀 I try to make things faster
 * 👨‍💻 I usually predict the future with computers

 ## About me